emmab-neuro/About-Me/README.md

    Cyan corresponds with cholinergic synaptic structures while gold depicts SMI-32 positive neurofilaments.
 The sample originated from the L3-4 region of a mouse spinal cord.
 Captured with the Zeiss LSM800 and processed using Airyscan software and FIJI.
 0.5x crop area.
 Pixel size 35 nanometers.
 5. **"Psycholoquia"** is the PowerPoint I presented to the School of Psychology & Neuroscience.
 6. **"Demographic Narcolepsy Data Study"** was my very first Python project.
 Data was sourced from PubMed.
+7. **"Eur J of Neuroscience - 2025 - Ayvazian‐Hancock - Synaptopathy in the TDP‐43 NLS Mouse Model of Sporadic Amyotrophic.pdf"** is the paper I co-authored.